SamuelG-exe/startup/BigelowNotes.md

 **Midterm Practice Question Notes:**

+By default, the HTML span element has a default CSS display property value of:
+- inline
+- <span> elements are inline by default, meaning they flow with the surrounding text without forcing a new line, and their dimensions are set by their content rather than CSS width/height properties.
+This is in contrast to block-level elements like <div> that start on a new line and take up the full available width by default

-By default, the HTML span element has a default CSS display property value of: inline How would you use CSS to change all the div elements to have a background color of red?
+How would you use CSS to change all the div elements to have a background color of red?
 ```css
 div {
   background-color: red;